 - How many shuttles do I need?
 (Most sets will come with 2-3, but a more complete badminton set will include more extra shuttles.
 This is especially a good idea if you have kids.)

 - Do I want to play for fun, or competitively?
 (If you’re competitive, you may want a set that includes rope to mark the boundary of the court.
 This makes it easier to determine whether the shuttle lands out of bounds, which is important if you’re competitive.)

 - Do I want to bring my set to other people’s houses?
-(If so, look for one that includes an easy storage and carrying case or bag.
-This also helps protect your equipment when you have it inside on a shelf.)
+(If so, look for one that includes easy storage and carrying case or bag.
+This also helps protect your equipment when you have them inside on a shelf.)

 - How long do I want my badminton set to last?
 (This is where quality and price come in.
 Buying a ‘cheap’ set at the dollar store will not last nearly as long as a good quality set from Spalding, Halex, Franklin, Dunlop, Carlton, or any of the other well-renown badminton manufacturers on the market.)

 Once you’ve answered these questions, you’ll know exactly what to look for in choosing the set that’s right for your needs.

 You’ve decided it would be fun to play some backyard badminton.
 Badminton is a great game because badminton equipment isn’t very expensive, it’s easy to set up a court, everybody in the family can join in and you don’t have to be a super athlete to enjoy it.
 For that matter, badminton can be as competitive as you choose – from a simple game of serve and volley with your eight-year-old, all the way up to a Katy bar the door and watch out for those bloodthirsty smashes.

 One of the best things about badminton is that you can find badminton set at just about any price, from a low of around $20 up to $140.
 As with almost everything in life, a high-quality badminton set costs more than a set of lesser quality but only to a point.